commercetools/ui-kit/packages/components/filters/README.md

     onClearRequest: (
       event?: MouseEvent<HTMLButtonElement> | KeyboardEvent<HTMLButtonElement>
     ) => void;
-    //TODO: document that this is meant to sort options so that selected options are first in list /**
+    /**
      * controls whether `sort` button in Menu Body Header is displayed */